masqquerade/jb_survey_visualizer_integration/README.md

 #### 1. The problem: Too Many Requests
 The Open Trivia API allows only __one request__ every 5 seconds per IP.
 On initial load, the app needs to:
 - Request categories list
-- Get new token and save it;
+- Get new token and save it
 - Request 50 questions with new token

 All of this steps was done immediately, which caused __Too Many Requests__ status code.